COMBASE/cloud-api-v3-js-client/docs/InventoriesKORONARetailApi.md

 <a name="getInventoryInventoryLists"></a>
 # **getInventoryInventoryLists**
-> ResultListInventoryList getInventoryInventoryLists(accountId, inventoryIdOrNumber, opts)
+> ResultListInventoryList getInventoryInventoryLists(koronaAccountId, inventoryId, opts)

 lists all inventory lists